 As internet users become more educated, it will take more effort on the part of website owners to lure these visitors to visit their sites, and broken hyperlinks will make this process even more difficult.

-Website owners and webmasters should be well aware of the negative consequences of broken links.
+Website owners and webmasters should be well aware of the negative consequences of broken links as it can tells that search engines that the website is not regularly maintained.
 They should pick out and fix any broken connections with care.
 Fortunately, a growing number of useful applications are available to assist webmasters in locating broken links.
 Managing a website becomes a lot easier with these tools.

 For example, xml-sitemaps.com has developed a standalone script that not only generates sitemaps but also searches for broken links on a website and notifies webmasters or website owners of which connections are broken and which pages they belong to.
 For webmasters and website owners, this automation of the work of verifying broken links is a huge time saver.